"Our doubts are traitors,

 And if someone notices your effort and thinks less of you?
 Those people aren't worth worrying about.
 If someone decides to be that uncharitable, why limit yourself just to impress them?

 Trolls, haters, and pigeons 1 certainly exist - for proof, take a look at the 1-star reviews I earned for The First 20 Hours by being willing to talk frankly about being a beginner, not an expert.
-Several people were "not impressed," to put it mildly.
+Several people were not impressed,

 Here's the thing: what other people think doesn't matter when it comes to developing skill.
 Are you going to let some random malcontent prevent you from being able to do what you want to be able to do?